Manio1109/ctf-writeups/challenges/thm-hammer/writeup.md

 ```nginx
 hmr_directory_name
 ```
-This hinted at where hidden functionality might exist.
+This suggested the presence of hidden functionality.

 ---